devopsctl/gitlabctl/docs/gitlabctl_edit_project.md

 ## gitlabctl edit project

-Update or patch a project
+Edit a project by specifying the project id or path and using flags for fields to modify

 ### Synopsis

-Update or patch a project
+Edit a project by specifying the project id or path and using flags for fields to modify

 ```
 gitlabctl edit project [flags]